 This means that, between AZs, VPCs, or regions, the traffic is routed.
 There is no concept of extending L2 from one VPC to another VPC or from the on-premises site to a VPC in AWS.
 To respect this design philosophy, Cisco Cloud ACI extends on-premises networks using L3 only.

 Cisco Cloud APIC also provides a view of the AWS-native constructs used to represent the Cisco ACI policy.
-This allows network administrators to slowly familiarize themselves with AWS networking constructs.
-Figure 23 below demonstrates the native cloud resources view on the Cloud APIC UI.
+This allows network administrators to gradually familiarize themselves with AWS networking constructs.
+Figure 24 below demonstrates the native cloud resources view on the Cloud APIC UI.
 As an example, it shows the display of the provisioned AWS VPCs in a cloud site.

 Native cloud resources view on the Cloud APIC UI